Gavrushuk/vue3-basilico-art/README.md

-# Art created with Vue 3 framework, without any images, only HTML elements and CSS styles
+# Art created with Vue 3 framework, without any images, only HTML and CSS

 ## I was inspired street art in Lviv, Ukraine🇺🇦